 Wildlife is protected by the Provincial

 Wildlife Act.
-If you are having issues with wildlife contact the
+Residents experiencing issues with wildlife should contact the

 BC Conservation Officer Service.